joaoferreira/Free-Teams-Deck/README.md

 * ESP32 source code
 * Teams Deck source code

-To learn more about this projects I recommend you to have a look to the following articles:
+To learn more about these projects I recommend you to have a look to the following articles:

 * [How to build a Free Touch Deck to control Microsoft Teams](https://teams.handsontek.net/2021/01/31/build-free-touch-deck-control-microsoft-teams)
 * [My experience building a Free Touch Deck](https://handsontek.net/experience-building-free-touch-deck)